 Eliminating of Powerful Eunuch Group

-Three months later, Zhu Youjian eliminated Wei’s entire party decisively and smartly: Wei committed suicide and all his properties were confiscated; his lover, an evil woman who killed many of the late emperor's babies, was sentenced to death; over 260 officials who were serving Wei were executed or expelled.
+Wei committed suicide, and all his properties were confiscated; his lover, an evil woman who had killed many of the late emperor's babies, was sentenced to death.
+Meanwhile, over 260 officials who were serving Wei were executed or expelled.

 Till then, the most powerful and evil political party of the Ming Empire was finally and completely perished, by this teenager Chongzhen Emperor.